NordSecurity/uniffi-bindgen-cpp/docs/CONFIGURATION.md

   - `from_custom` (required) - an expression to convert from the custom type into underlying type. `{}` will will be expanded into variable containing the custom value.
 The expression is used in a return statement, i.e. `return <expression(value);>`.

+- `enum_style` - style for enum variant naming, possible options are:
+  - `"Capitalized"` - producing enum variants named `ENUM_VARIANT`
+  - `"Google"` - producing enum variants name `kEnumVariant` (default)

+NOTE: the `enum_style` option is separate for bindings and scaffolding generators, to apply this to the scaffolding generator, use the section `[scaffolding.cpp]` instead.